sotex-lab/sotex-box/docs/repository/dotnet/index.md

 ```

 ### Integration testing
 For integration testing, we use [XUnit](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-8.0).
+Apart from that we use [Testcontainers](https://dotnet.testcontainers.org/) to mock the dependencies of our system.
 All the tests are in `integration-tests` and can be run with `make`:
 ```bash
 make dotnet-integration-tests
 ```